siebrenf/opticlust/README.md

-# PyClustree
+# opticlust

-Single cell clustering at a glance.
+Single cell clustering and recommendation at a glance.
 Identify which clustering resolution(s) fit your data within minutes.

 Opticlust currently offers: